rancher/rke2/developer-docs/upgrading_kubernetes.md

 RKE2 depends on it's [Helm Charts](https://github.com/rancher/rke2-charts) being up-to-date with the expected versions for the Kubernetes components.
 The build process downloads these charts and bundles them into the runtime image.

 Create a PR in [rke2-charts](https://github.com/rancher/rke2-charts) that updates the version of the `kube-proxy` image in both the `image.tag` field of `packages/rke2-kube-proxy/charts/values.yaml`, and also in `packages/rke2-kube-proxy/charts/Chart.yaml`.
-Upon getting 2 approvals and merging, CI will create the needed build artifact that RKE2 will use.
+Upon getting 1 approval and merging, CI will create the needed build artifact that RKE2 will use.

 ## Update RKE2